 Conclusion

-Living in a strata scheme usually implies that most of the repair and maintenance issues you face are solved by the owners’ corporation through the strata manager.
-Whichever plumbing issues arise in your strata scheme, it would be best to discuss them with your strata management services provider especially if you are uncertain on how you should proceed.
+Living in a strata scheme usually implies that most of the repair and maintenance issues you face are solved by the owners’ corporation through the Strata Manager.
+Whatever plumbing issues arise in your strata scheme, it would be best to discuss them with your strata management services provider, especially if you are uncertain about how to proceed.

 At Our Body Corp, we help you take better control of your body corporate function with our efficient online strata management software.
 Get in touch with us today via 1300 848 343 for more information.